Our Community News

 Our Community's "chaos controller" explains how the Australian Institute of Grants Management (AIGM) and its sister enterprise The Innovation Lab are helping drive grants innovations such as automated shortlisting, AI-driven classification, smart maps and an outcomes engine.

-GROWING UP: Inside Greening Australia's cultural transformation
+GROWING UP: Greening Australia's culture shock

 How Greening Australia reinvented itself, going from a bloated, self-interested and often dysfunctional not-for-profit to one with a powerful environmental agenda to save the world.

-FINANCE HELP: Watchdog to make it easier to tackle rip-offs
+FINANCE HELP: Watchdog to tackle rip-offs

 The head of the new Australian Financial Complaints Authority (AFCA), which starts business on November 1, has promised easier access for the most vulnerable needing help with finance disputes.